In this blog, we will show you the steps to create and secure Temporary session keys in AWS IAM.

 - We can able to create the temporary session key using the AWS CLI interface.
 Please use this link https://docs.aws.amazon.com/cli/latest/userguide/install-windows.html to install AWS CLI on windows.

-- Before, creating the session key, make sure that you have configured IAM account.
+- Before, creating the session key, make sure that you have a configured IAM account.

 - By Default, AWS CLI configure will be stored in C:\Users\<user account>\.aws folder.